 2. What is Market Depth Chart?

 Most trading platforms give you a raw list of orders in the order book.
 To better visualise these unfulfilled orders, they also give you the market depth chart, which looks like this:

 When you graph the price point at which the bid/ask is placed on the X axis, and a cumulative volume of orders on the Y axis, you get the market depth chart.
 Market Depth chart gives a quick overview of the market sentiment and how people feel about different price points of the instrument.

 You can read more about market depth on Investopedia.

-This is called a wall because (surprise, surprise) it resemble a wall.
+This is called a buy or sell wall because (surprise, surprise) it resemble a wall.
 Remember the part about sequentially selling the orders based on the price?
 If the wall is big enough, it could hold the same price for quite some time.
 You will have to “eat into the wall”, so to speak, before the price of the instrument can change.

-Accidental walls may be due to psychological barrier set by a number of traders.
+Accidental buy or sell walls may be due to psychological barrier set by a number of traders.
 Suppose you buy BTC at $6000 and aim to sell it at $6200, you would put in a sell order at $6200.
 If enough people do the same, unfulfilled orders can accumulate to form a wall.
 There is something about round numbers that set a barrier in our mind.